PublicDomainRelease/ModelMuse/readme.txt

 MF2005_Importer is compiled with the Intel Fortran compiler.

-ModelMuse uses a number of custom comoponents which must be installed in Delphi XE or Delphi XE2 before compiling ModelMuse.
+ModelMuse uses a number of custom components which must be installed in Delphi XE2 before compiling ModelMuse.
 Some are included
 with the ModelMuse source code.
 Additional required files or components are listed below.
 In some cases, the files must be altered before they can be used with ModelMuse.
 The required changes are listed below.

-General instructions for installing packages in Delphi XE or XE2
+General instructions for installing packages in Delphi XE2
-1. If the component comes with an installer run the installer.
+1. If the component comes with an installer, run the installer.
 2. If you are compiling the components from source code, you need to add the directories containing the source code to the Library path for both the Windows 32 and Windows 64 bit platforms..
 (Tools|Options)